Final Examination Schedules

 This policy excludes make-up assignments, make-up tests, and laboratory examinations.
-It also does not apply to classes meeting one day a week for more than one hour with a start time before 5:00 p.m. and evening classes.
+It also does not apply to classes meeting one day a week for more than one hour or to classes without a university-scheduled final exam time during finals week.

-All University laboratory classes are exempt from this policy.
+All University laboratory classes and graduate courses are exempt from this policy.

 Violations to this policy should be reported to the chair of the department in which the course is taught or, in special circumstances, to the dean of the college and may be grounds for grade appeal.

 This policy shall remain in force until reviewed no sooner than 2014.

 - Oklahoma State Regents for Higher Education regulations require that those institutions that reserve the final week of the semester as a testing period shall ensure that all classes meet during the testing period.
 Final examinations are given at the discretion of the instructor, or, in the case of multiple sections, the department in which the class is offered*.
 When a final examination is given, the student must take the examination.

 a.
 The College of Arts and Sciences requires that an examination (either a last or final examination) be given during the scheduled final examination period for each regularly scheduled undergraduate course.
 Independent study and pure laboratory courses are excluded.

 b.
 The Gallogly College of Engineering and the College of Atmospheric and Geographic Sciences require comprehensive examinations to be given during the regularly scheduled examination periods in all undergraduate courses excluding directed readings, pure laboratory courses and project type design courses and seminars.